ProfLehman/cs325_fall_2025/lab4_stack_queue/lab4b_palindrome.md

 Assume palindrome status is true
 Create stack
 Create queue
-Add all letters from word to stack
+Add all letters from the word to the stack
-Add all letters from word to queue
+Add all letters from the word to the queue

-While stack is not empty and palindrome status is true if stack.top() not equal to queue.front()
+While the stack is not empty and the palindrome status is true if stack.top() not equal to queue.front()
       palindrome status is false
    else